 Krav-Maga was created in 1971 in Israel, by Imi Lichtenfeld, as a martial art based on the techniques and principles he taught initially in the Israeli army.

 Imi Lichtenfeld was an exceptional athlete, having among others a thorough grounding in Judo, Japanese Jiu-Jitsu, boxing and wrestling.
-He accumulated over 12 years of experience on the battlefield and in guerrilla confrontations and then he worked over 20 years as chief instructor of self-defense and close combat in the Israeli army.
+He accumulated over 12 years of experience on the battlefield and in guerrilla confrontations and then he worked over 20 years as chief instructor of survival and close combat in the Israeli army.

-Summarizing his lifetime experiences, Imi created in 1971 Krav-Maga as the Israeli martial art of self-defense.
+Summarizing his lifetime experiences, Imi created in 1971 Krav-Maga as the Israeli martial art of survival.
 He designed it to be efficient and accessible to all people, strong or weak, male and female, child or adult.

 Imi Lichtenfeld was born in 1910, in Bratislava.
 The sports and the martial arts Imi learned during his youth have strengthened his body and spirit.
 Then, the conflicts in Bratislava with the anti-Semitic groups allowed him to realize the difference between sports and real conflicts.
 In World War II Imi fought in Egypt and then, until 1948, he fought for Israel's independence.
 These gave him many opportunities to test the effectiveness of the techniques in real conflicts.